 Be a proactive communicator

 Communication is arguably the most important tip, as it plays a role in all the above.
-Whether you set a dedicated catch-up every so often or check in more spontaneously, the important thing is that you have that running dialogue.
+Whether you set a dedicated catch-up every so often or check in more spontaneously, the important thing is you have that running dialogue and answer questions.

 During these conversations, you can ask how things are going, discuss whether there's room for improvement (on both sides), set goals and acknowledge achievements.

 Bonus: Best practices for managing interns

 - Follow their lead—give them more responsibility if they want it

 - Establish a long-term goal—what skills/experience should they have when they leave